-'''

 eniac.cs.hunter.cuny.edu,

-'''

 available to students who have accounts on the network. eniac is a gateway computer - you will be able to login to this host from any computer that has ssh client software on the Internet.
-Once you login to eniac, you must login from eniac to one of the computers in the network that are named cslab1, cslab2, cslab3, and so on, up to cslab30.
+Once you login to eniac, you must login from eniac to one of the computers in the network that are named cslab1, cslab2, cslab3, ... cslab26.
+If you enter the command 'ypcat hosts| grep cslab', you'll see the list.

 You cannot ssh directly to those machines from outside of Hunter College for security reasons.
-For example, you can first login to eniac, and then when it gives you a prompt such as "\$", you would type and re-enter your network password at the prompt from cslab5.
+For example, you can first login to eniac, and then when it gives you a prompt such as "\$", you would type ssh cslab5 and reenter your network password at the prompt from cslab5.